SaniyaGapchup/DL-Project-1-SP25/README.md

   Advanced techniques such as data augmentation, Cosine Annealing learning rate scheduling, and the Lookahead optimizer contribute to stable convergence and high accuracy.

 - **Practical Applicability:**
-  The model is well-suited for deployment on resource-constrained devices, as demonstrated by the successful implementation and evaluation on a GPU cloud instance with high-end hardware.
+  The model is well-suited for deployment on resource-constrained devices, as demonstrated by its strong performance despite a limited parameter count.

-Future work could include exploring further regularization methods, extending the architecture to additional datasets, and fine-tuning hyperparameters to push the performance envelope even further.
+In summary, our modified ResNet with Squeeze-and-Excitation blocks offers a promising solution for CIFAR-10 classification where both performance and parameter efficiency are critical.
+Future directions include extending this architecture to other datasets, experimenting with additional regularization techniques, and fine-tuning hyperparameters to further improve performance.